 - If we are unable to re-let the property, Lochend Chalets Ltd will not refund the deposit or balance.
 The decision of Lochend Chalets Ltd on all claims will be final.

-However, If you booked with us before November 2017, and have our cancellation cover (this would be denoted on your invoice if you’re unsure) the cancellation terms below still apply.
+However, If you booked and confirmed with us before November 2017, and have our cancellation cover (this would be denoted on your invoice if you’re unsure) the cancellation terms below still apply.

 Our cancellation policy